mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 X-Ray Chameleon (TL11): X-Ray Chameleon (TL11): This technology can be applied to any vacc suit, combat environment suit, combat armor, powered armor or battle dress.
 Thin layers of inert radioactive materials shield the wearer from appearing on X-ray scanners, scopes or goggles.
 This baffles X-ray based detection and tracking systems, imposing a –4 DM on attempts to discover or track the wearer with that technology.
 Cr.
 3,000.

 Field Equipment Compact Communication Suite (TL10): Compact Communication Suite (TL10): A special communications transmitter/receiver set that is worn inside the mouth and ear.
 Fastened around a rear tooth, the transmitter is triggered by the user clenching his teeth and then whispering barely audibly.
-This allows the user to keep a communication range of 3 kilometres without worrying about giving away his position, adding a +2 DM to Stealth skill checks for these purposes.
+This allows the user to keep a communication range of 3 kilometers without worrying about giving away his position, adding a +2 DM to Stealth skill checks for these purposes.
 Cr.
 750.

-Holographic Decoy (TL9): Holographic Decoy (TL9): This small and easily hidden projector creates intermittent flickers of holographic movement throughout a nine-metre area that can be seen for over a hundred metres, attracting attention to that area and away from the user.
-An active holographic decoy will add a +4 DM to Stealth skill checks within fifty metres but not within nine of the projector.
+Holographic Decoy (TL9): Holographic Decoy (TL9): This small and easily hidden projector creates intermittent flickers of holographic movement throughout a nine-meter area that can be seen for over a hundred meters, attracting attention to that area and away from the user.
+An active holographic decoy will add a +4 DM to Stealth skill checks within fifty meters but not within nine of the projector.
 Cr.
 800.

 Intrusion Kit (TL5+): Intrusion Kit (TL5+): This is a collection of useful tools and implements used to break into locked perimeters.
 Lock picks, hinge grease, glass cutters and the like make breaking and entering much easier, granting a +1 DM bonus to all skill checks pertaining to intrusion into a building, plus an additional +1 DM for every two technology levels higher the kit is compared to the building it is being used upon.
 Cr.
 50 multiplied by the technology level of the kit.